Old Prussians: Crusade and conquest

-Several attacks by Konrad of Masovia in the early 13th century were also successfully repelled by the Prussians.
-In 1209 Pope Innocent III commissioned the Cistercian monk Christian of Oliva with the conversion of the pagan Prussians.
+In 1209, Pope Innocent III commissioned the Cistercian monk Christian of Oliva with the conversion of the pagan Prussians.
 In 1215, Christian was installed as the first bishop of Prussia.
-The Duchy of Masovia, and especially the region of Culmerland, become the object of constant Prussian counter-raids.
+The Duchy of Masovia, and especially the region of Culmerland, became the object of constant Prussian counter-raids.
 In response, Konrad I of Masovia called on the Pope for aid several times, and founded a military order (the Order of Dobrzyń) before calling on the Teutonic Order.
 The results were edicts calling for Northern Crusades against the Prussians.

 In 1224, Emperor Frederick II proclaimed that he himself and the Empire took the population of Prussia and the neighboring provinces under their direct protection; the inhabitants were declared to be Reichsfreie, to be subordinated directly to the Church and the Empire only, and exempted from service to and the jurisdiction of other dukes.
 The Teutonic Order, officially subject directly to the Popes, but also under the control of the empire, took control of much of the Baltic, establishing their own monastic state in Prussia.

 In 1230, following the Golden Bull of Rimini, Grand Master Hermann von Salza and Duke Konrad I of Masovia launched the Prussian Crusade, a joint invasion of Prussia to Christianise the Baltic Old Prussians.
 The Order then created the independent Monastic State of the Teutonic Knights in the conquered territory and subsequently conquered Courland, Livonia, and Estonia.
 The Dukes of Poland accused the Order of holding lands illegally.

-During an attack on Prussia in 1233, over 21,000 crusaders took part, of which the burggrave of Magdeburg brought 5,000 warriors, Duke Henry of Silesia 3,000, Duke Konrad of Masovia 4,000, Duke Casimir of Kuyavia 2,000, Duke Wladyslaw of Greater Poland 2,200 and Dukes of Pomerania 5,000 warriors.
+During an attack on Prussia in 1233, over 21,000 crusaders took part, of which the burggrave of Magdeburg brought 5,000 warriors, Duke Henry of Silesia 3,000, Duke Konrad of Masovia 4,000, Duke Casimir of Kuyavia 2,000, Duke Wladyslaw of Greater Poland 2,200 and the Dukes of Pomerania 5,000 warriors.
 The main battle took place at the Sirgune River and the Prussians suffered a decisive defeat.
 The Prussians took the Christian bishop and imprisoned him for several years.